 - Release: the time taken for the level to decay from the sustain level to zero after the note is released.

-The above graph shows an envelope as it relates to the amplitude of signal.
+The above graph shows an envelope as it relates to the amplitude of a signal.
 Envelopes can also be generated to control other parameters.